Tuufless/FFXIV-Elemental-Raid-Macros/index.en.md

 This repository is a collection of macros (and my notes) often encountered in the Elemental Data Center (DC).

-Because Elemental is ultimately a Japanese DC, these macros are for **Japanese** PF strategies.
-Keep that in mind that when watching (English) videos/reading guides- the strategies used may have some differences from the ones here.
+Elemental is a Japanese FFXIV data center; however, it is home to servers with high populations from other countries such as Tonberry or Kujata.
+That being said, it is still ultimately a Japanese DC, so it generally follows **Japanese** strategies.
+Keep that in mind that when watching (English) videos/reading guides- there may be differences.

-Of course, there will probably be small differences between the macros here and the ones you may encounter in PF- use the ones here as a base to work with.

 ---